fbpx

 • Torch – good places will supply these but it’s a good idea to have your own just in case.
 A flashlight or head torch would be ideal.
 Bring spare batteries.

-• Spare tissues and toilet paper.
+• Spare tissues and toilet paper are always a great option.
 Again, just in case.

 • Hand sanitiser.
 Useful for glamping, even before Covid.